 Effective B2B telemarketing is not about getting to the buyer of your product & service, using pushy techniques and closing hard.

 “People have this image of the aggressive caller trying to close the deal,” Paula observes.
 “But aggressive tactics are counter-productive.

 Rather, the emphasis should be on building a rapport and gaining the trust of the person on the other end of the line.

-“There’s no substitute for a genuine, two-way conversation,” says Paula.
+“There’s no substitute for a genuine, two-way conversation as you would face to face,” says Paula.
 “It works in life, and it works in business too.
 Investing time and effort into telemarketing can bring real rewards, and set you apart from the competition.”